AmruthaImmidisetti/Smart-Lender/README.md

 The preprocessing pipeline starts by converting categorical attributes into numerical values using the saved Label Encoders.
 The application then applies the previously trained Standard Scaler to normalize the numerical features so that the input data follows the same distribution as the training dataset.
 This preprocessing step is essential because the machine learning model was trained on standardized data, and using identical transformations during prediction helps maintain accuracy and reliability.

-After preprocessing, the transformed feature vector is passed to the trained **XGBoost** classification model, which serves as the prediction engine of the application.
+After preprocessing, the transformed feature vector is passed to the trained **Random Forest** classification model, which serves as the prediction engine of the application.
 The model analyzes the applicant's financial and personal information by identifying patterns learned during the training phase and predicts whether the loan application is likely to be approved or rejected.
 The prediction is generated within a fraction of a second and returned to the Flask backend.

 Finally, the prediction result is displayed on a dedicated results page, where the applicant is informed whether the loan is **Approved** or **Rejected**.
 This end-to-end workflow enables financial institutions to automate the loan evaluation process, reduce manual effort, improve consistency in credit assessment, accelerate decision-making, and provide a seamless user experience through a web-based platform.
 The application demonstrates how Machine Learning can be integrated with modern web technologies to deliver an efficient, scalable, and intelligent loan approval prediction system.